 Olin Business School offers undergraduate and graduate degrees in entrepreneurship.

-Experiential learning is a major component of all courses that include consulting projects with early-stage startups in St. Louis, Hungary, and Israel; business plan development; business plan competitions; management of a venture capital investment fund; and the opportunity to form startup teams with students from multiple disciplines campus-wide.
+Experiential learning is a major component of our entrepreneurship curricula: consulting projects with early-stage startups, business plan development, business plan competitions, management of a venture capital investment fund, and the opportunity to form startup teams with students from multiple disciplines campus-wide.

 In CELect, you engage in consulting projects for resident entrepreneurs to better understand the challenges of a startup and advise the new ventures on best-practice business strategies.
 The program has office space at T-Rex, a tech incubator in downtown St. Louis.
 Or take Olin's Venture Consulting in Budapest elective for start-up consulting with a global flavor.

 Olin’s BIG IdeaBounce® is a 2-minute-video elevator pitch contest open to all WashU students who compete to win up to $2,500 from our $20,000 in prize money.

 In the Hatchery course, you work with entrepreneurs and investors to develop a business plan of your own, or one brought to WashU by individuals interested in a group startup.
 At the end of the course, teams present their analyses to a group of business startup and venture capital experts.

 Extracurricular entrepreneurship activities also are offered by WashU’s Skandalaris Center for Interdisciplinary Innovation and Entrepreneurial Studies, which promotes corporate innovation and the commercialization of new business ideas.
 The Skandalaris Center was founded in 2003 when Washington University was selected as one of eight Kauffman Campuses, in recognition of Olin-invented programs including the Hatchery and the Olin Cup business plan competition.
 The Center sponsors business plan competitions, speakers, internships, and mentoring programs.